 Start a schoolwide kindness paper chain and see how far it can reach throughout the school.
 To start, give paper strips to teachers.
 When a student or teacher is the recipient of a random act of kindness, have them write it on a strip of paper and add a link to their classroom chain.
 On the last day, staple classroom chains together and string throughout the hallways.

-21. Start each day with good vibes by having kids read a kindness quote.
+Start each day with good vibes by having students read a quote about the importance of kindness and empathy during morning announcements.

 Have students from each grade take turns sharing the quote of the day during morning announcements.